qzhan15/mydpdk/doc/guides/prog_guide/rte_flow.rst

 Device Abstraction
 ------------------

 The rte_flow APIs can be regarded as the interface of an abstract device.
-Any rule be created by rte_flow API mapps to an unambiguous behaviour on this abstract device.
-A real device that support rte_flow API could be regarded as a partial implementation of the abstract device.
+The abstract device is discribed as a combination of different abstract components that provide the context of a flow rule.
+As an implementation of the abstract device, a real device is not necessary to adapt to all these abstract components, driver simply reject a flow rule if the backend device missing some components that required by the flow.

 Below picture describes the layout of rte_flow abstact device.

 <picture 1>

-A rte_flow abstract device contains below components:
+An abstract device contains below components:

 Physical Port:
-A Physical Port represents an external interface of the Abstract Device.
-The Abstract Device contain 1 or more Physical Ports and each port is identified by a 32 bit integer.
+A Physical Port represents an external interface of the abstract device.
+The abstract device contain 1 or more Physical Ports and each port is identified by a 32 bit integer.

 Network Funtion: